artedison/Edison_Lab_Shared_Metabolomics_UGA/metabolomics_toolbox/code/ridge_tracking/README.md

-## the readme for ridge tracing project
+## RTExtract: Time-series NMR spectra quantifi-cation based on 3D surface ridge tracking
 This provide function and workflow for compound quantification by ridge tracking in CIVM (Continuous in vivo Metabolism by NMR) data set.
+The method relate paper is currentl ubder review.

 The folder ./ridgetracing_newmeth contains related functions and ./ridgetracing_paper_workflow contains related workflows.